-Electricity Repair category 1 Notes The electrical system appears of some age.
-No recent testing was noted.
-There is some discolouration to sections of the fuse board.
-We understand there has been electrical repairs made to the system in the past due to lighting strikes within the area.
+Electricity Repair category 1 Notes The electrical system appears to be of mid-age specification with no evidence of recent testing available.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

-d Gas
+Gas

 Repair category -

 Notes

-► Water, plumbing and bathroom fittings

-Repair category 1

-Notes No significant defects were noted.
+F Water, plumbing and bathroom fittings Repair category 1 Notes No significant defects were apparent.
+Further upgrading could be considered to personal preference.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

+Heating and hot water

+Repair category 1

+Notes No significant defects were apparent.

-Heating and hot water Repair category 1 Notes We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.
-We assume service records for the boiler can be made available.
-We note the hot water cylinder is of an older pattern.
+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.